 As the weather turns cooler in much of the country, it’s a signal for retailers to start advertising for holiday seasonal jobs.
 But the hospitality field also has seasonal workers during the holidays.
 As families come into town or go shopping, occupancy at resorts and hotels increases.
 Holiday parties increase the use of meeting spaces and restaurants, too.
 It’s a busy time of year for everyone in the hospitality field.
-Here are some of the typical seasonal jobs you’ll see in the industry this time of year.
+Here are some of the most popular seasonal jobs in hospitality industry you will see this year.

 7 Best Seasonal Hospitality Jobs